panoply/spx/readme.md

 # Lifecycle Events

 Lifecycle events are dispatched to the document upon each navigation.
-You can access contextual information from within the `event.detail` property.
+You can access contextual information in the parameters.
 You can also cancel events with `preventDefault()` or by returning boolean `false` if you wish to prevent execution from occurring in a certain lifecycle.

 The Pjax lifecycle events are dispatched in the following order of execution: